‘Playboy’ Bombshell Rachel Cook Teases Fans In Black Bra, Skirt & Over-The-Knee Boots In Triple Photo Update

 On top, Cook rocked a sexy, black bra that left little to the imagination with the bombshell nearly popping out of the top of the ensemble.
 Rachel’s toned and tanned abs were on display in the shot, and she completed the all-black look with a tight black skirt and a pair of over-the-knee boots.
 The next image in the series shows Cook in the same outfit as before only this time, she is striking a slightly different pose.

 For the last photo in the deck, Cook got a little more playful for the camera, sticking out her tongue and giving the peace sign.
-In the caption of the image, the model asked her fans if they knew where her mask was from and in just a short time of the image going live, it earned her a ton of attention with over 143,000 likes and well over 700-plus comments.
-Many fans were quick to comment on the post and guess where they had seen the model’s mask while countless others raved over her killer figure.
+In the caption of the image, the model asked her fans if they knew where her mask was from.
+In just a short time of the image going live, it earned her a ton of attention with over 143,000 likes and well over 700 comments.
+Many fans were quick to comment on the post and guess where they had seen the model’s mask, while countless others raved over her killer figure.
 Of course, there were plenty of other fans who had no words and opted to comment using emoji instead.

 “Hi Rachel, very hot..stunning goddess,” one fan raved with a series of smiley face emoji.